 Your local Councillors

-Your local Councillors review council services, put forward proposals to improve your ward and make decisions.
+Local Councillors review council services, put forward proposals to improve your ward and make decisions.

 Councillors are elected every four years to represent your area; they will meet with other community groups to bring about positive change.

-As community leaders, Councillors will listen to your concerns and direct you to someone that can help or progress the matter.
+As community leaders, councillors will listen to your concerns and direct you to someone that can help or progress the matter.

-The role of your local Councillor
+The role of local Councillors

 - Collectively be the ultimate policy-makers and carry out a number of strategic and corporate management functions.

-- Contribute to the good governance of the area and actively encourage partnership working, community participation and citizen involvement in decision making.
+- Contribute to the good governance of the area and actively encourage partnership working, community participation and citizen involvement in decision-making.